 Recommended accommodation: Meyrueis

 The last day of this road trip starts with the twin villages Le Rozier and Peyreleau.
 Divided only by La Jonte River, Le Rozier is squeezed on the other side by the Tarn.
-It’s at Le Rozier where actually the Gorges du Tarn ends (or begins) depending on the point of view.
+It’s at Le Rozier where actually the Gorges du Tarn ends or begins, depending on the point of view.
 On the other side of La Jonte, just across the bridge is Peyreleau – the entry to the Gorges de la Jonte – another beautiful canyon.
 And funnily enough, although separated only by a bridge, Le Rozier is in the Lozère Department and Peyreleau in the Aveyron.

 From Le Rozier there depart lots of hiking trails along both canyons.
-So if you into hiking, you can stay a couple of days in Le Rozier/Peyreleau and discover the beautiful Gorges du Tarn and Gorges de la Jonte on foot.
+So if you are into hiking, you can stay a couple of days in Le Rozier/Peyreleau and discover the beautiful Gorges du Tarn and Gorges de la Jonte on foot.

 In Peyreleau follow the narrow streets and the stairs to the top of the hill, from where you will have an amazing view of the surrounding area.
 There you can walk around the remains of the Castle of Peyreleau and the Clock Tower (1624).
 The Clock Tower is a guest house now, so you can’t visit it, but you can still walk around.
 From the terrace you can see another castle – Château du Triadou, built between the 15th and the 17th century.